liferay-search/liferay-docs/en/developer/tutorials/articles/02-developing-a-web-application/04-building-the-web-front-end/02-creating-the-web-project.markdown

 ![Figure 3: Many Liferay applications can run at the same time on the same page.](../../../images/portlet-applications.png)

-@product@ provides a platform that contains common features needed by today's applications, including user management, security, user interfaces, services, and more.
+@sharepoint@ provides a platform that contains common features needed by today's applications, including user management, security, user interfaces, services, and more.
 Portlets are one of those basic building blocks.
 Often a web application takes up the entire page.
-Portlets can do this or share the page with many applications at the same time. @product@'s framework takes this into account at every step.
+Portlets can do this or share the page with many applications at the same time. @sharepoint@'s framework takes this into account at every step.

 ## What is a Component?